Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: The Proposed Method

-Secondly, after obtaining the user representation under each channel, the user representations of different channels need to be fused.
-Like the user information fusion within one channel, we adopt the multi-channel fusion technology based on the attention mechanism, and finally get the comprehensive user representation of the multi-channel:
+Second, after obtaining the user representation under each motif, the user representations of different motifs need to be fused.
+Similar to user information fusion within one motif, we adopt a multichannel fusion technology based on the attention mechanism to obtain the comprehensive user representation of the three motifs:

-where ${\alpha _c}$ is the attention coefficient of the corresponding channel, and its learning method is similar to equation (15).
+where ${\alpha _c}$ is the attention coefficient of the corresponding motif and its learning method is similar to Equation (15).